Keyman Insurance Quotes And Key Person Policies 2026

 Who is a key person?

-A key person in a business is a person whose absence, through death, or critical illness could severely impact the revenue of the company.
-Every business has someone who is a ‘key’ member of staff.
-The key person can be the company founder or CEO, a high-performing sales director, or an employee with a skill set that is hard to replace.
+Every business has a ‘key’ member of staff.
+The key person can be the company founder or CEO, a high-performing sales director, or an employee with a hard-to-replace skill set.

 The answer to specific questions will identify a key member of staff and include: